FarmBot-Docs/farmbot-developers/v6/Documentation/farmware.md

 title: "Farmware"
 slug: "farmware"
 excerpt: "FarmBot OS plug-Ins to expand FarmBot functionality"
-hidden: false
-createdAt: "2018-05-16T19:40:14.748Z"
-updatedAt: "2019-01-31T22:26:43.149Z"
 ---

-__For Developers:__
+* toc
+{:toc}

-This documentation is meant for Farmware developers.
-For use of Farmware in the Web App, see the [FarmBot Web App Farmware documentation](https://software.farm.bot/docs/farmware).
+{% include callout.html type="info" title="For Developers" content="This documentation is meant for Farmware developers.
+For use of Farmware in the Web App, see the [FarmBot Web App Farmware documentation](https://software.farm.bot/docs/farmware)." %}

-__Alpha:__
-Farmware should be considered experimental at this point in time.
-Some features may be unstable.
+{% include callout.html type="warning" title="Alpha" content="Farmware should be considered experimental at this point in time.
+Some features may be unstable." %}

-__Examples:__
-For a complete Farmware example, see [Hello Farmware](https://github.com/FarmBot-Labs/hello-farmware).
-Each of the code samples below can be run as a Farmware by replacing the contents of `hello.py` in `Hello Farmware` with the copied code.
+{% include callout.html type="success" title="Examples" content="For a complete Farmware example, see [Hello Farmware](https://github.com/FarmBot-Labs/hello-farmware).
+Each of the code samples below can be run as a Farmware by replacing the contents of `hello.py` in `Hello Farmware` with the copied code." %}

 Farmware can connect with FarmBot in the following ways: